🌀 Welcome to The Ganga Files

 Stories, insights, practices, and transmissions—woven from devotion, remembrance, and lived experience.

-The Ganga Files are not just writings… they are codes.
+The Ganga Files are not just writings.

 Born from the deep waters of becoming,